takugian/quick-tutorials-with-aws/vpc/vpcsubnetprivate/README.md

 # vpcsubnetprivate

-This project creates:
+This project creates a VPC with two private subnets configured.
-- A VPC
-    - Two private subnets configured;

 ## Helpful links